MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 Use [KustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient), it is the recommended native data ingestion mode.
 Here's why:
 * Direct ingestion is impossible during engine downtime, such as during deployment.
 In the queued ingestion mode, the requests are persisted to the Azure queue, and the Data Management service will retry as needed.
 * The Data Management service keeps the engine from overloading with ingestion requests.
-Overriding this control, by using Direct ingestion for example, can severely affect engine ingestion and query performance.
+Overriding this control by using Direct ingestion, for example, can severely affect engine ingestion and query performance.
 * Data Management aggregates multiple requests for ingestion.
 The aggregation optimizes the size of the initial shard (extent) to be created.
 * Getting feedback about each ingestion is easy.

 ## Avoid tracking ingest operation status

 [Tracking ingest operation status](kusto-ingest-client-status.md#tracking-ingestion-status-kustoqueuedingestclient) is useful.
-However, turning on positive notifications for every ingestion request for large volume data streams should be avoided, since this puts an extreme load on the underlying xStore resources.
-The extra load can lead to increased ingestion latency and even complete cluster non-responsiveness.
+However, for large volume data streams, turning on positive notifications for every ingestion request should be avoided.
+Such tracking puts an extreme load on the underlying xStore resources that can lead to increased ingestion latency and even complete cluster non-responsiveness.

 ## Optimize for throughput